dt-demos/dt-metric-and-log-ingest/ONEAGENTLOG.md

 1. Dynatrace Environment
 1. Virtual Machine with Ubuntu O/S, OneAgent installed, and Docker as to start a sample application
+1. Start up the sample application
+1. Enable log capture

 ## Virtual Machine setup

 1. VM running Ubuntu 20.04 LTS with a public IP and 2 CPU and 8 GM memory (for example: Azure Standard D2as v4)
 1. Open port 22 for SSH access
-1. Run the following commands to install Docker
+1. On the VM, run the following commands to install Docker

     ```
     # install docker